Admissions

 We also recommend that students take a Nutrition course prior to starting the UCI MEPN Program as it will be useful preparation for MEPN coursework.
 Nutrition is not a required prerequisite course for admission and taking the course (or not taking the course) before applying to the program will have no impact on admissions review and decisions.

 The California BRN requires that your undergraduate degree include at least 6 semester/9 quarter units in communication (must include group, verbal, and written principles).
 This requirement is typically satisfied by undergraduate writing courses, and occasionally AP or other test credit.
-However, applicants to the MEPN program do not need to list these courses on their prerequisite checklist.
+However, these courses are not required prerequisite courses for admission to MEPN and are not reviewed in applications.
 We recommend that these courses are taken for a letter grade, if possible, of C or better.
 Grades in these courses are not factored into our admissions review (other than as part of your cumulative Bachelor’s Degree GPA, when applicable).

 Utilizing Assist.org